UltraMessaging/mtools/README.md

 ## INTRODUCTION

-This package contains the "msend" and "mdump" tools to aid in testing multicast connectivity and performance.
+This package contains the "msend" and "mdump" tools to aid in testing network connectivity and performance, especially multicast.
-You will find herein documentation, the source code and executables built on X86, 64-bit Linux and Windows.
+You will find herein documentation, the source code and executables built on X86 64-bit Linux and Windows.

+For most of this document, multicast usage is assumed.
+Near the end, unicast operation is described.

 Many organizations are looking to switch their high-speed messaging from TCP to Multicast.